 Students are expected to attend all classes having read the assigned readings and discussion boards and tasks as appropriate.
 They must arrive on time to the classroom (whether OTG or virtual).
 If anything impairs ability to be fully present in the class environment, please discuss those potential barriers with the Instructor.
 Absences may occur due to unforeseen circumstances, however, excessive absences (three absences) and/or consistent lateness will result in the lowering of the final grade.
 The student must notify the instructor in advance, or as soon as possible after, the missed class.
-Missed classes will be excused by the instructor); notification does not automatically indicate an excused absence.
+Missed classes will be excused by the instructor only for compelling reasons (e.g., illness, emergency, and other--to be determined by the instructor); notification does not automatically indicate an excused absence.
 Even in the event of illness/compelling reasons, 3 or more absences may result in course failure.
 Students are responsible for obtaining class notes and handouts of the missed session from a fellow student.